callbellchat/callbell-fullstack-assignment/README.md

 ## 🚀 Objectives

-The goal of this full-stack test is to assess your skills on:
+The goal of this full stack test is to assess your skills on:

 - Installing and running a Rails development environment;
 - Making API calls to third-party services;